Preserved nature

 Mont-de-Buttes, a hamlet in the canton of Neuchâtel clinging to the slopes of the Val-de-Travers.
 Around forty year-round residents, a road that ends in a footpath.

-The Val-de-Travers is served by the Neuchâtel — Buttes line (TransN), with a connecting bus to the hamlets.
-A car remains useful to roam around.
+The Val-de-Travers is served by the Neuchâtel — Buttes line (TransN), with a connecting bus to the hamlet.
+A car remains practical for getting around the region.

-Train station at Buttes or Noiraigue (Bern — Neuchâtel — Val-de-Travers line).
-Then regional bus or taxi for the last few kilometres.
-We can pick you up at the station on request.
+Buttes or Sainte-Croix station (Bern — Neuchâtel — Val-de-Travers and/or Yverdon — Sainte-Croix lines).
+Then a regional bus or taxi for the last few kilometres.

 Free parking on site, next to the house.
 Road open all year — cleared in winter, but snow tyres required from November to March.